 Consequently, we urge you to disclose potentially patentable inventions to the university in a timely way.
 See the following section.
 (Disclosure to the university is not considered public disclosure.)
 We also urge you to consult ORDA's technology transfer specialist before presenting the relevant work at a conference, submitting an article to a journal, or speaking with journalists.
 Such things are considered public disclosure, and they usually "start the clock running" on patent rights.

 If you think your research may lead to potentially patentable results, contact ORDA even if you are not yet at the disclosure stage.
 We can advise you as to how publication or other public disclosures could affect your intellectual property rights.
 There also are specific steps you should take to safeguard and preserve your data.
-See the links to recordkeeping advice in Managing Your Intellectual Property.
+See the links to recordkeeping advice in the intellectual property overview section.

 You must disclose: